 Styx heard the word 'play' and bolted to his feet, wagging his tail.
 Inias whistled for him to follow as he rose and walked out across the snow-covered lawn towards the men whacking each other with wooden swords.
 He had once strutted across this field, looking down on lesser warriors.
 The delight he took in humiliating his peers now left him cringing.
 His eyes scanned the black castle walls around them, guards armed with crossbows, and some magic firing mechanism on every spire.
 Scattered among them were cloaked individuals.
 They were the mages and sorcerers recruited to guard their castle.
 Because magic could be as deadly as an arrow, Ivaran recruited talented wielders.

 Inias walked out to the training field, Styx following at his side.
 The sounds of training swords clashing, and the cries of soldiers filled the air as they practiced their combat skills.
-As he passed the group of young men, Sylvis' gaze bore into him, a smug grin spreading over his lips.
+As he passed the group of young men, Sylvis' intense gaze bore into him, a mixture of challenge and superiority in his eyes.
 As prince Inias always held rank and Sylvis never pushed his luck too far.
-"Looks like his majesty had time for a visit," Sylvis sneered, glancing in the direction Ivaran had gone.
+"Looks like the king had time for a quick visit," Sylvis sneered, glancing in the direction Ivaran had gone.